thoughtbot/bourbon.io/README.md

 ## Generate Documentation

 Bourbon uses [SassDoc] to document its source code.
-For this website, we use Rake tasks to run SassDoc’s CLI, which parses documentation-specific comments from [Bourbon’s source] and outputs them as versioned JSON files (e.g. [`bourbon_5_0_0.json`]).
+For this website, we use a Rake task to run SassDoc’s CLI, which parses documentation-specific comments from [Bourbon’s source] and outputs them as versioned JSON files (e.g. [`bourbon_5_0_0.json`]).
 We then use a [proxy] in Middleman to generate unique pages for each version.